loganpkg/delimtools/README.md

 ## History

 delimtools is unsupported and just presented for historical reasons.
-The current supported versions of freq and delim are inside of the toucan repository.
+The current supported versions of freq and delim are inside of the toucan repository (the master branch of this repository).

-This repository uses sloth version control (not git or fossil) and simply converts to either git or fossil to be displayed online.

 ## Installation